kejohns19/Udacity_DRLN/p3_collab-compet/project_report.md

 ## Ideas for Future Work

 The multi-agent SAC algorithm peformed fairly well however it did require some hyperparameter tuning.
 Calling the update/learn function too early or too often resulted in model instability.
-Understanding the trade-offs and sweet spot in how ofter to traing the model would be beneficial.
+Understanding the trade-offs and sweet spot for how often to train the model would be beneficial.
 It appears this is very much a black art.
-For instance I did try to train the algorithm for five times per step instead of one time per step but this appears to slow down training whereas I thought training gains per episode would accelerate.
-I
+For instance I tried to train the algorithm for five times per step instead of one time per step but this slowed down training whereas I thought training gains per episode would accelerate.

 Another idea is to implement a prioritized experience replay buffer.
 This may lead to more efficient training and less instability.
 I explored this option but in the end acheived good training through trying different hyperparater combinations.